Enter your ZIP Code to find your branch

 The best way to avoid Lyme disease is to avoid tick bites all together.
 While they love warmth and humidity, ticks are resilient and can survive in a number of environments.
 Ticks typically live in wooded or tall, grassy areas and have higher populations in the Pacific Northwest, Midwest, and East Coast.

 If you venture into tick territory, always wear protective clothing to prevent exposure to ticks.
 Tuck your long pants into socks and wear long sleeves when possible.
 Use a DEET-based insect repellent, especially at ‘entry points’ — your ankles, wrists, and neck.
-Don’t forget a flea/tick collar or medication for your pets!
+Don’t forget a flea/tick collar or medication for your furry friend!

-6. Know your environmental surroundings, and form a strategy to prevent ticks at home
+5. Know your environmental surroundings, and form a strategy to prevent ticks at home

 The Centers for Disease Control and Prevention suggests that you consider using a professional pesticide company to help reduce active populations of ticks in your yard and protect against future threats.